Create Social Change

 - If your GPA falls below 3.0 but you are otherwise well-qualified, we encourage you to apply.

-- Recommendations from two people who can comment on your readiness for graduate study
+- Two letters of recommendation from two people who can comment on your readiness for graduate study

 You do not need to submit all application materials at the same time.
 You can upload materials and send your recommendation invitations at any time.
 We encourage you to order your transcripts at the beginning of your application process.

-You should order transcripts at least 30 business days before the application due date
+Order transcripts at least 30 business days before your application due date

 Request and submit official transcripts from the institution that awarded your bachelor's degree and any subsequent degrees, including Evergreen.